blechdom/node-grpc-web/README.md

 ![gRPC-web Speech Flowchart Image](gRPC-web-speech-flowchart.png)

+## Troubleshooting

+*  Make sure you have a microphone, that is working, and you have allowed the browser to access the Audio Input.

 ## To edit and test the example app

 *   Make sure Docker and Envoy proxy are installed and running